They searched for the light

 Who Is Jojo Sounds?

-Atéha Bailly, also known as Jojo Sounds, is a music producer, songwriter, and sound designer who’s work weaves a rich tapestry of sound that reflects the multicultural and multi-generational journey of his family’s immigration, from a West Africa, to the Caribbean/Central America, to the U.S.
+Atéha Bailly, also known as Jojo Sounds, is a music producer, songwriter, and sound designer whose work weaves a rich tapestry of sound that reflects the multicultural and multi-generational journey of his family’s immigration, from a West Africa, to the Caribbean/Central America, to the U.S.